OpenGVLab/TimeSuite/README.md

 ## :fire: Updates

-- 2025.02.12 TimeSuite is now initially open-sourced.
+- 2025.02.12 TimeSuite is open-sourced.
 We welcome everyone to try it out!
 - 2025.01.23 TimeSuite has been accepted by ICLR 2025.
 - 2024.10.25 The paper of TimeSuite has been uploaded to arXiv.